 The diocesan budget is funded primarily by congregational giving.
 Here is Bishop Mariann Edgar Budde's annual letter to congregations seeking their support for the diocesan budget and the form necessary to pledge support.

-2020 has the potential to be a watershed year for the Diocese of Washington, as we step out in faith for the first implementation year of our strategic plan.
-Through a year-long process of prayer and diocesan-wide conversation, God has placed on our hearts three overarching visions:
+Last year at this time, I began a letter asking for your financial commitment to the Diocese of Washington with these words: "2020 has the potential to be a watershed year for the Diocese of Washington, as we step out in faith for the first implementation year of our strategic plan."

 Faithfully in Christ,